-The various Grand Masters of the Order of St John donated several sets of liturgical vestments to their conventual church to be used for important ceremonial occasions.
+The Grand Masters of the Order of St John donated several sets of liturgical vestments to their conventual church.
+These garments were worn during important liturgical and ceremonial occasions.

 These manuscripts relate to the early part of the Knights’ stay in Malta.
 They are by far the most beautifully executed choral books on the island.
 There are three sets – all gifts of various Grand Masters.